HERA-Team/scanalyzer/README.md

 Launch with

 ```
-scanalyzer go <visibility-data-set> <output-flag-file-name>
+scanalyzer go <visibility-data-set> [output-flag-file-name]
 ```

-**TODO**: flags will be saved to the output file on the fly, but the file cannot currently be reloaded at a later invocation!
+**TODO**: flags can be saved to an output file on the fly, but the file cannot currently be reloaded at a later invocation!

 Either MIRIAD or CASA visibility data sets are supported if the necessary supporting modules are available.
 There are a few other modes that can be